dkiesow/Keynote-rTweet/README.md

 # Keynote Tweet
-by Alan Levine http://cogdog.info/ or http://cogdogblog.com/
+v.
+2.7.1 by Alan Levine http://cogdog.info/ or http://cogdogblog.com/

 A MacOS X script (formerly known as AppleScript) for allowing presenters to automatically send tweets from specified slides in a Keynote slide deck.